Originally published by Sarah Moran. Last updated by Annette Chan.

 Header image courtesy of MZZ001 (via Shutterstock)

 If you’ve lived in this fair city of ours long enough, you’ll know that we Hongkongers are obsessed with our noodles.
-From wonton noodles and phở (Vietnamese soup noodles) to spicy Sichuan noodles, Hong Kong has no shortage of mouthwatering noodle dishes.
-This time, we are slurping our way around town to find the five best sour and spicy rice noodles in Hong Kong.
+From wonton noodles and cart noodles to ramen, phở, boat noodles, and beef noodles, Hong Kong has no shortage of endlessly slurpable, mouth-watering noodle dishes.
+For those who love the heat of Sichuan dandan noodles but crave something a little tangier and more acidic, sour and spicy noodles are a great option.
+Whether you like bouncy Chongqing-style glass noodles in a thin chilli oil-laced broth, or Yunnan-style rice noodles in a deep, rich soup, here are some of our favourite sour and spicy noodles in Hong Kong.

 Step into this Hong Kong-born chain noodle restaurant for a taste of their mouth-watering sour and spicy noodles.
-When at Nam Kee Spring Roll Noodles, select between four different variations, or tuck into a bowl of your own customised sour and spicy rice noodles, with ten different toppings to choose from.
-The delicious, chewy “spring rolls” made of pork are a must-try here.
+Select between four different variations, or tuck into a bowl of your own customised sour and spicy rice noodles, with ten different toppings to choose from.
+The delicious, chewy pork “spring rolls” are a must-try here.
 These generous bowls come with liberal amounts of spring onion, pickles, bean sprouts, and other seasonings, and the broth is spicy but bearable.
-Aside from their famous noodles, there’s also a great deal of history to soak up at this 39-year-old restaurant, now run by two cousins, whose parents started Nam Kee in 1980 as a side business selling traditional cart noodles.
+Aside from their famous noodles, there’s also a great deal of history to soak up at this 39-year-old restaurant—now run by two cousins—whose parents started Nam Kee in 1980 as a side business selling traditional cart noodles.

 “So sour, it makes you salivate; so spicy, it makes you cry” is the tagline of this popular noodle joint.
 Offering the kind of fare seen on the streets of Sichuan, Sad, Spicy, Sour Noodles serves up some of Hong Kong’s most authentic sour and spicy noodles, with an impressive spice level to match.
 It even uses the traditional sweet potato noodles paired with a sour and spicy soup base and authentic Sichuan noodle toppings like peanuts and minced pork.